-1. The topics, cases and suggested readings given above are not exhaustive.
-The Committee of teachers teaching the Course shall be at liberty to revise the topics/cases/suggested readings.

-2. Students are required to study/refer to the legislations as amended from time to time, and consult the latest editions of books.
+- 1. The topics, cases and suggested readings given above are not exhaustive.
+The Committee of teachers teaching the Course shall be at liberty to revise the topics/cases/suggested readings. - 2.
+Students are required to study/refer to the legislations as amended from time to time, and consult the latest editions of books. - 3.
+The Question Paper shall include eight questions out of which five will be required to be attempted.